palantir/bulldozer/README.md

   required_statuses:
     - "ci/circleci: ete-tests"

-  # If true, bulldozer will delete branches after their pull requests merge.
-  delete_after_merge: true

   # If true, bulldozer will merge pull requests with no required checks.
 This
   # helps to protect against merging branches which inadvertently do not have
   # required status checks.